metonym/svelte-highlight/README.md

 ```

 `active` is reconciled whenever `files` changes: an unknown or stale value (including a `bind:active` set before `files` loads) falls back to `files[0]`; removing the active file selects its former neighbor (same index, clamped to the new length), like closing a tab in an editor; an empty `files` array sets `active` to `undefined` and the tab panel omits `aria-labelledby`. `on:change` fires once whenever this reconciliation actually changes `active`.

+When the tab strip overflows, its overflowing edge fades to signal there's more to scroll to; changing `active` (by click, keyboard, or `bind:active`) scrolls that tab into view.

 ## Component API